Past PRC Events

 An Evening with Tabitha Soren and Bridget Quinn, 1/31/19

-Mark your calendar for a special conversation and book signing on January 31, 2019 from 7 to 8:30 in the lower-level screening room of Lesley University’s University Hall, 1815 Mass Ave, Cambridge.
+Mark your calendar for a special conversation and book signing this Thursday, January 31, 2019 from 7 to 8:30 in the lower-level screening room of Lesley University’s University Hall, 1815 Mass Ave, Cambridge.